mstange/samply/README.md

 It also contains a `main.rs` which acts similarly to `perf script` and does symbolication, but with the advantage that it is much much faster than `perf script`.

 The end goal of this project is to create a fast drop-in replacement for `perf script`, implementing just a basic subset of functionality, but having super fast symbolication.
 But that replacement will move to a separate repo.
-This repo should just contain a library crate for parsing tha data.
+This repo should just contain a library crate for parsing the data.

 ## Acknowledgements